JaeMinBird/portfoliov3/README.md

 The project uses the following fonts:
 - **Primary Font:** IBM Plex Mono (400, 500, 700) - Default body font
 - **Display Font:** Black Han Sans (400) - Used for headings and display text
+- **Emoticon Font:** JetBrains Mono - Used for ASCII art, emoticons, and terminal-style displays

 ### Color Palette